The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 ECT must not be performed where the adult or young person withdraws consent, or they regain the capacity to consent and do not consent (s 98).

-Neurosurgery can only be performed on a person who has given informed consent in writing (see definition in ‘Capacity and informed consent’, above) and the MHT grants an application made by a psychiatrist under section 102 of the MHA 2014.
+Neurosurgery can only be performed on a person who has given informed consent in writing (see definition in ‘Capacity and informed consent’ in ‘Mental health treatment, capacity and consent‘) and the MHT grants an application made by a psychiatrist under section 102 of the MHA 2014.
 Applications are rare and neurosurgery happens very rarely.

 Application for revocation of treatment orders